-Approximately 3.7 million people in the U.S. were self-employed as of 2018 and working from their homes.
-Nine out of 10 American workers have wished at some point that they could make the transition to working from home.
+Approximately 26.4 million people in the U.S. were self-employed as of 2017 and working from their homes.
 With the ups and downs of the economy, the slicing of employer benefits, and the crazy pace of life, many people are deciding to take control of their careers and incomes by launching a home business.

 Once a pie-in-the-sky idea, home businesses are a reality for millions today.
 It's easier and more affordable than ever to build a home-based career.
 This doesn't mean that profits will be automatic, immediate, or easy to achieve, but you can be a successful home-based entrepreneur if you have the desire, a plan, and you're willing to put in the work.